microsoft/window-post-message-proxy/README.md

 ### Supplying custom name
 Each windowPostMessageProxy gives itself a randomly generated name so you can see which instance is communicating in the log messages.
-Often times you may want to pass a custom name for which window the windowPostMessageProxy instance is running.
+Often times you may want to pass a custom name for the window on which the windowPostMessageProxy instance is running.

 You can provided a name by passing `name: 'Iframe'` in the options object.